AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 - The site you are about to ship is probably slop.
 Treat that as the null hypothesis and try to disprove it before you publish.

 This is a long report.
-It is meant to be skimmed once and referenced often.
+Skim it once, reference it often.
 Section 4 is the diagnostic.
-Section 12 is the practical fix list.
 Section 11 is the printable checklist.
-The rest is context — but the context is what stops you from making the same mistakes again in six months when the model versions change and the defaults shift sideways.
+Section 12 is the fix list.
+The rest is context, and the context is what stops you repeating the mistake in six months, when the model versions change and the defaults shift sideways under you.
+For the short version of why this happens at all, start with why every AI-generated website looks the same.

 2. What AI slop is, precisely

-The word slop entered the AI conversation in 2024 from an unlikely vector: Andy Baio, the cofounder of XOXO and a long-time observer of internet culture, used it on his blog to describe the wave of low-effort, machine-generated material flooding image hosts and content farms.
-Simon Willison amplified it in his widely-read commentary, drawing the analogy to email spam: just as spam became the term of art for unwanted commercial email, slop became the term of art for unwanted AI-generated content.
-By 2025, Wikipedia carried an entry for "AI slop" as a recognized phenomenon, citing reporting from MIT Technology Review, The Verge, 404 Media, The Guardian, and Wired.
+The word slop entered the AI conversation in 2024 from an unlikely vector.
+Andy Baio, the cofounder of XOXO and a long-time observer of internet culture, used it on his blog to describe the wave of low-effort machine-generated material flooding image hosts and content farms.
+Simon Willison picked it up in his commentary, drawing the analogy to email spam: just as spam became the term of art for unwanted commercial email, slop became the term of art for unwanted AI-generated content.
+By 2025, Wikipedia carried an entry for "AI slop", citing reporting from MIT Technology Review, The Verge, 404 Media, The Guardian, and Wired.
 By 2026, the word is in the working vocabulary of every front-end engineer with a pulse.

 Three things matter in that definition.
-First, slop is not the same as misinformation.
-A perfectly accurate landing page can be slop.
-A wildly inaccurate hand-illustrated zine cannot be.
-Second, slop is not the same as low quality in the traditional sense.
-Generator-default sites are often technically clean, accessible, and performant.
+First, slop is not misinformation.
+A perfectly accurate landing page can be slop; a wildly inaccurate hand-illustrated zine cannot.
+Second, slop is not low quality in the traditional sense.
+Generator-default sites are often technically clean, accessible, and fast.
 They just look and read like every other generator-default site.
-Third, slop is a relative property: it is defined by similarity to other generator outputs, which means the threshold moves as defaults shift.
-What was slop in 2024 (every gradient hero) is more slop in 2026 (every gradient hero plus three Lucide icons plus the same micro-copy).
+Third, slop is a relative property, defined by similarity to other generator outputs, which means the threshold moves as defaults shift.
+What counted as slop in 2024 (every gradient hero) is more slop in 2026 (every gradient hero plus three Lucide icons plus the same micro-copy).

 The four families of slop divide as follows:

-This report focuses on the first two — visual and textual — because they dominate the web in 2026.
-Audio and video slop are growing faster but from a smaller base, and are covered in section 14.
+This report focuses on the first two, visual and textual, because they dominate the web in 2026.
+Audio and video slop grow faster but from a smaller base, and get their own treatment in section 14.
+For the longer taxonomy, see what AI slop is: the 7 dimensions of generic design.

 The cleanest practical diagnostic for slop is the lookalike test.
 Take a screenshot of your homepage.
 Reduce it to a 200-pixel-wide black-on-white silhouette: blocks for sections, lines for text, circles for avatars, no color, no type.
 Do the same for five competitors in your niche.
 Lay them out side by side.
 If you cannot tell which one is yours, your page is structurally slop, regardless of how much you tweaked the colors.
 The lookalike test catches what color-and-font tests miss: the architecture of the page itself, which is where most of the sameness lives.